VMEX-finance/vmex-app/README.md

 yarn dev
 ```

-When adding new features, create a new branch based on `origin/develop`.
-Upon completing new features, create pull requests to `origin/develop`.
+## Contributions

+When adding new features:
+1. Create a new branch based on `origin/develop` with the appriopriate schema: `[username]/[feature-or-bug]` (Recommended Usage: `git checkout -b [username]/[feature-or-bug] origin/develop`)
+2. Pull `origin/develop` to ensure your branch is up to date
+3. Create a pull request to `origin/develop`
+4. Request a contributor to review

 ## Directory